nipunasudha/CubensisConnect/README.md

 Possible errors

-- `{ message: "Init Waves Keeper and add account" }` – Waves Keeper is not initialized
+- `{ message: "Init Cubensis Connect and add account" }` – Cubensis Connect is not initialized
-- `{ message: "Add Waves Keeper account" }` – Waves Keeper accessed, but there are no accounts
+- `{ message: "Add Cubensis Connect account" }` – Cubensis Connect accessed, but there are no accounts
-- `{ message: "User denied message" }` – the user denied the website operation with Waves Keeper
+- `{ message: "User denied message" }` – the user denied the website operation with Cubensis Connect

 #### notification